syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/navigation-modes.md

 ---
 layout: post
-title: NavigationMode of Syncfusion® Rotator control for Xamarin.Forms
+title: NavigationMode of Syncfusion® Rotator control for Xamarin.Android
-description: Learn how to view the different navigation modes of the Rotator control in Xamarin.Forms
+description: Learn how to view the different navigation modes of the Rotator control in Xamarin.Android
-platform: Xamarin.Forms
+platform: Xamarin.Android
 control: Rotator
 documentation: ug
 ---